 For most children with insulin resistance, and teens with PCOS, it is likely multiple factors - heredity, as well as nutritional, medical, and functional challenges - that are additive and contributing to a child's insulin resistance.
 Each of these must be addressed for comprehensive evaluation and deciding on an optimal treatment plan.
 Addressing the unique set of underlying causes for a particular child can avoid treatment that may superficially promote a desired effect in the short term that fails to optimize health for a child's lifetime.

-To schedule a time with Dr. Lerner to learn more, and discuss a
+To schedule a two-hour appointment with Dr. Lerner to learn more,

-child/teen's evaluation and diagnosis with hormonal imbalance or PCOS
+to discuss a child/teen's evaluation and diagnosis with hormonal imbalance or PCOS,

 Resources for learning around the web: